barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 Let's start with a visual juxtaposition.

-Chances are, dear reader, that you immediately recognize the man on the left, but are not sure about the woman on the right.
+Chances are that you immediately recognize the man on the left, but are not sure about the woman on the right.
 He is [Harvey Weinstein][8], a former [movie producer][9].
 She is [Rose McGowan][7], a Hollywood actress.